top of page

 You must achieve a balance of your ambition, time constraints and resources to make sure you can achieve your project.
 Do not make it too big OR too small!

-Set Up Wix
+Set Up Blog

-Create a new Wix Website for FMP
+Create a new site for FMP

 Create the following pages: